«Last Updated on November 8, 2023 »

-From Starfleet Prototype – The Journal of Innovative Design and Ideas, David Schmidt & Mastercom Data Center
+from Starfleet Prototype – The Journal of Innovative Design and Ideas, by David Schmidt & Mastercom Data Center

 An attempt to create a more stealthy design, the Phantom Class scout was considered both an oddity and an oxymoron when it was first proposed.
 Star Fleet command had continued to search for designs that were stealthy, without compromising power or performance.
 Although single engine designs were much harder to detect, even the Andorian mono-lock design could only make a vessels so stealthy.

 In mid 2288, engineers at Star Fleet Dynamics began toying with new engine configurations.
 Although most proved useless, the Ticonderoga Class did create an unusual warp signature that was more difficult to detect on long range.
 Borrowing the design, engineers used two shuttle engines to begin tests.
 By early 2289, the Phantom was nearing production.